What happens if you lose your passport?

 Yes, someone can steal your identity by using your lost passport.
 If there's a chance that your missing passport could end up in the wrong hands, take a few steps to prevent identity theft and limit the damage:

-Learn more about what to do if your identity is stolen and consider getting identity theft protection.
+And to protect yourself in case your identity is stolen, consider getting identity theft protection.

 Get a trip insurance quote online or call for expert advice